gt3/retake/README.md

 ## Introduction

 ECMAScript, the language, lacks built-in support for advanced data structures.
-Arrays and Objects in Javascript are highly efficient and provide a flexible API.
+Arrays and Objects in JavaScript are highly efficient and provide a flexible API.
 However their mutative surface area does not serve well in design of concurrent systems.
-This is specially true for web apps (React, Flux, Redux et al.) where UIs can be described as a function of application state in a constant fold of events.
+This is especially true for web apps (React, Flux, Redux et al.) where UIs can be described as a function of application state in a constant fold of events.
-Referential transparency is imperative, hence the demand for functional data structures.
+Functional data structures are key to achieving referential transparency.

 ES2015 has introduced game-changing features (for e.g. generator functions, lambdas, iteration protocols, proper tail calls) that improve performance and offer great flexibility in representing computations.
 As a result, we've benefited from libraries such as Immutable.js and Mori that offer an assortment of fully persistent data structures.

 Retake takes a more pragmatic, refined approach in managing *pieces of data* your app cares about *at any given time*.
 It is comprised of List, Zipper, and Transforms that enable proper organization of data for efficient traversal and updates.
-These functional concepts are implemented and exposed in a way to meet requirements of modern Javascript apps.
+These functional concepts are implemented and exposed in a way to meet requirements of modern JavaScript apps.
 The end goal is to free app domain of procedural code by isolating the overhead of persistence and retrieval.

 This implementation covers 3 important facets:

-  - Lazy List - provides an immutable persistent collection to organize data linearly using head/tail decomposition with lazy evaluation. *Retake* is always free.
+  - Lazy List - provides an immutable persistent collection to organize data linearly using head/tail decomposition with lazy evaluation.
   - Transforms - provide an integrated way to compose and apply algorithmic transformations to data structures.
   - List Zipper - facilitates efficient traversal and updates to encompassing linear data structure.